The Blonde Girl

-"Be careful," Sharon ordered softly in a resigned.
+"Be careful," Sharon said.
 "Between the storm and the rocky beach it won't be easy getting the ship alone."

-"You and Shireen be careful," Rose replied "You'll have Harry and Eve with you.
+"You and Shareen be careful," Rose said.
+"You'll have Harry and Eve with you.
 Neither of them move that fast.
 I promise that I'll be careful."

 She just kept walking.
 Her thoughts were focused solely on keeping her footing; the boots helped her keep traction in the pebbles of the beach as the water crashed harshly against the rocks.
 Rose worked her way slowly along the cliffs, staying behind rocks as much as she could and watching the waves when she needed to leave the shelter of the stones.
 The water was high and the howling of the wind made it impossible to hear anything as she struggled towards the ship.
 Pulling out the mirror, Rose ducked into a crevice and called out to the ship, sighing gratefully when it answered.